Transforming Science with Large Language Models: A Survey on AI-assisted Scientific Discovery, Experimentation, Content Generation, and Evaluation: Introduction

 \section{Introduction}

 Throughout history, science has undergone a number of paradigm shifts, culminating in today's era of data-intensive exploration~\cite{hey2009jim}.
 Although new tools and frameworks have accelerated the pace of scientific discovery, its basic steps have remained unchanged for centuries.
 These include (1)~conception of a research question or problem, typically arising from a gap in disseminated knowledge; (2)~collection and study of existing literature or data relevant to the problem; (3)~formulation of a falsifiable hypothesis; (4)~design and execution of experiments to test this hypothesis; (5)~analysis and interpretation of the resulting data; and (6)~reporting on the findings, allowing for their exploitation in real-world applications or as a source of knowledge for a further iteration of the scientific cycle.
-A more detailed discussion of these steps is provided in Appendix \ref{sec:background}.

-With the advent of large multimodal foundation models such as \href{https://chatgpt.com/}{ChatGPT}, \href{https://deepmind.google/technologies/gemini/}{Gemini}, \href{https://github.com/QwenLM/Qwen}{Qwen}, or \href{https://www.deepseek.com/}{DeepSeek}, many research fields and sectors of everyday life now stand at the threshold of an AI-based technological transformation.
-Science is no exception.
-A recent study analyzed approximately 148,000 papers from 22 non-CS fields that cited large language models (LLMs) between 2018 and 2024, reporting a growing prevalence of LLMs in these disciplines \cite{pramanick2024transformingscholarlylandscapesinfluence}.
-Additionally, a very recent survey among almost 5000 researchers in more than 70 countries, by the American Publishing Company Wiley, suggests that AI adoption is embraced by a majority of researchers who think that AI will become mainstream in science within the next two years, despite current usages often limited to forms of writing assistance.\footnote{\url{https://www.wiley.com/en-us/ai-study}, \url{https://www.nature.com/articles/d41586-025-00343-5}}
+The advent of large multimodal foundation models, such as \href{https://chatgpt.com/}{ChatGPT}, \href{https://deepmind.google/technologies/gemini/}{Gemini}, \href{https://github.com/QwenLM/Qwen}{Qwen}, and \href{https://www.deepseek.com/}{DeepSeek}, is profoundly affecting many sectors of society, including scientific research.
+Empirical evidence suggests that this influence extends well beyond computer science: an analysis of approximately 148,000 papers from 22 non-CS disciplines has revealed a rapid increase in citations of large language models (LLMs) between 2018 and 2024~\cite{pramanick2024transformingscholarlylandscapesinfluence}.
+In parallel, a large global survey of researchers conducted by Wiley reported widespread expectations that use of AI will become mainstream in scientific practice in the next two years, despite its current use being often limited to writing assistance.\footnote{\url{https://www.wiley.com/en-us/ai-study}, \url{https://www.nature.com/articles/d41586-025-00343-5}}